What is amantadine?

 Overdose symptoms may include confusion, agitation, behavior changes, hallucinations, severe headache or pounding in your ears, muscle stiffness, problems with balance or walking, trouble breathing, fast heartbeats, or seizure.

 Do not receive a nasal flu vaccine while using amantadine, and for at least 48 hours after your last dose.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
+The vaccine may not work as well during this time, and may not protect you from influenza.
+You may receive a flu shot (injection) while taking amantadine.

 Do not drink alcohol.
 Dangerous side effects could occur.